"The Orizaba experience was unbelievable and RMI did everything right to make it a success."

 |Travelex Insurance||Global Rescue|

-As of January 23, 2007, a valid passport is required when traveling to/from Mexico by air.
+A valid passport is required when traveling to/from Mexico by air.
 Your passport must be valid for 6 months beyond the expected date of return.
-U.S. passport holders can stay up to 90 days without special visas.
+U.S. passport holders can stay up to 90 days without a visa.

 We suggest making a copy of the first two pages of your passport and keeping them in a separate bag as a back up.
 A copy should also be left with your emergency contact.